Duke vs. Colorado Predictions & Picks - Women's NCAA Tournament Second Round

 Colorado Schedule Analysis

-- The Buffaloes defeated the No. 8-ranked Utah Utes, 77-67, on January 6, which goes down as their best win of the season.

-- The Buffaloes have 10 wins over Quadrant 1 opponents, tied for the eighth-most in the country.
+- The Buffaloes have tied for the eighth-most Quadrant 1 victories in the country (10).

 Colorado 2022-23 Best Wins